-So the very first method is to use apricot by distilling the apricot kernel in order to obtain the benzaldehyde, a natural almond note and what is more allows to use all the parts of the apricot, not only its flesh, during the apricotine manufacturing process.
-The famous natural benzaldehyde is obtained.
+The very first method involves distilling the kernel of an apricot to obtain benzaldehyde, a natural almond note.
+This process allows us to make full use of all parts of the apricot, including its flesh, during the apricotine manufacturing process.

-Then, scientific discoveries brought us in 1869 heliotropin, made from the powdered vanilla notes of the pretty heliotrope.
-Both heliotropin and anisic aldehyde, molecules discovered almost at the same time, made it possible to create the sweet and almondy notes of “Blue Hour” and “Après l'ondée”, fragrances by Guerlain.
-The amandolene created by Chez Firmenich also allows, by the same principle, to reproduce delicate and flowery almond notes.
+Scientific discoveries in 1869 introduced us to heliotropin, derived from the powdered vanilla notes of the charming heliotrope.
+Heliotropin and anisic aldehyde, discovered around the same time, helped create the sweet, almond-like notes of “Blue Hour” and “Après l'ondée”, fragrances by Guerlain.
+The amandolene, developed by Firmenich, also enables the recreation of delicate, floral almond notes.

-Finally, the famous tonka bean and its powerful coumarin active ingredients can also be used to create an almond note in a fragrance that asks it to transform into this pretty nut.
+Finally, the famous tonka bean and its potent coumarin active ingredients can also be used to create an almond note in a fragrance, adding a charming twist to the scent.

-The almond note can therefore come in different forms and different names, however some flowery fragrances do not hesitate to name it clearly.
-“Fleur Défendu” by Lolita Lempicka associates almond in base note with white musk and cherry, “Eau de Fleur de Plunier” by Kenzo associates almond and powdery notes in base note of a pretty flowery and fruity juice , “Roberto Cavalli Essenza" by Roberto Cavalli mixes almond with original animal base notes for her where “One love” by Jean - Louis Scherrer clearly shows it as a top note accompanied by bergamot and galbanum.
+The almond note can take on different forms and names.
+Some floral fragrances do not hesitate to mention it explicitly.
+“Fleur Défendu” by Lolita Lempicka pairs almond in the base note with white musk and cherry, while “Eau de Fleur de Plunier” by Kenzo combines almond and powdery notes in a delightful floral and fruity blend.
+"Roberto Cavalli Essenza" by Roberto Cavalli mixes almond with original animal base notes.